-From the beginning of May, we are running a food distribution hub from our premises every week, to meet the increasing local need which is overwhelming existing food banks.
+Since the beginning of May, we have been running a food distribution hub from our premises every week, to meet the increasing local need which is overwhelming existing food banks.
 This service is open to families and individuals in SE16 who are struggling financially and need support to get the food they need.
 You can help us to support the community by contributing to our fundraising campaign or sharing it amongst your network.

 Initially, food and supplies are being delivered by a small team of staff (including using our minibus) and volunteers who have cars and bikes.
 In a few weeks we’ll keep delivering to those who need it, but will also open up for people who are able, to come and collect food packs.
 To access the service, please refer either through the Southwark Covid-19 Community Hub on 020 7525 5000 or by emailing our team, so we can conduct a brief assessment of need.

 We are extremely concerned about the isolation, loneliness, and mental wellbeing of people who were already isolated and sometimes suffering from mental health issues ranging from anxiety to psychosis.
 We are now providing telephone befriending and other remote social contact.
 Team members are making regular welfare/check in phone calls to older people at the time they would be attending their T&T group (such as the Happy Mondays social contact group, Stroke Club, Visually Impaired Group).
 These calls are vital, not just to deal with practical issues but to show there is someone who cares and listens.
 We are calling our most vulnerable adults (of any age) with serious mental health issues and long-term conditions, often daily, to offer reassurance and support.

 Day to day living – practical support